-Firstly, I had sanded the legs of the chairs and, the table top.
-This is the most difficult as well as, the most boring step of the makeover.
+Firstly, I had sanded the legs of the chairs and the table top.
+This is the most difficult as well as the most boring step in the makeover.

 Once, I finished the sanding, I cleaned the furniture and proceeded to paint.
-Painting the furniture is the most therapeutic action that I have ever done in my life.
+Painting furniture is the most therapeutic thing that I have ever done in my life.

 Step 3: Accessorizing

-I didn’t want my furniture to be accessorized intensely and my main agenda was to make the furniture last longer.
-In order to protect the paint from fading, I threw some tie cushions and, I put clothes on the upper part of the chairs.
+I didn’t want my furniture to be accessorized intensely and, my main agenda was to make the furniture last longer.
+In order to protect the paint from fading, I threw some tie cushions and, I put covers on the upper part of the chairs.

 I’m so happy and grateful that I could do the whole makeover at a very low budget.
-Majority of the accessories has been bought from the Rak Palace and the Day Today.
-Also, Jotun Paint did cost me only 60 AED.
-Nothing came easy, and the whole process took almost one week to complete, including 3 days of muscle pain (wink wink).
+Majority of the accessories has been bought from the Rak Palace and Day-To-Day.
+Also, Jotun Paint did cost only 60 AED.
+Nothing came easy and, the whole process took almost one week to complete, including 3 days of muscle pain (wink wink).
 I hope the blog gives you a tiny inspiration if you are about to spend a lot of money on your furniture.
 I would suggest you check for the best DIY options available before dumping your old furniture.
 If you liked the post, please do comment down below.
 Godspeed!!!!